Welcome to today's edition of the Rush 24-7 podcast.

 What do you mean?

-We're uh this this economy, we need engineers left and right.
+This economy, we need engineers left and right.

-And the woman says, Well, he's a semiconductor engineer.
+And the woman says, well, he's a semiconductor engineer.

 See, it is interesting to me, and I meant what I said.